The API defines an interface to the following elements:

 RIPs are individual computers that perform the heavy weight lifting and executes all instructions in the job, renders it to the resolution and ink-set of the printer, performs color management and encodes to the format accepted by the device.

-Automation describes the cloud based workflow and nesting, thus before assigning it to a device or site.
-The cloud based automation allows to define JIT-nesting and job processing.
+Automation describes the cloud based nesting, thus before assigning it to a device or site.
+The cloud based nesting allows to define JIT-nesting and job processing.